 Beyond Borders – Eligibility and Application Process

-- The lead partner in each group can be a festival, venue, promoter or performance group with adequate organisational capacity and infrastructure for staging a performance.
+- There must be a lead partner for each application comprising a festival, venue, promoter or performing group with organisational capacity and infrastructure to deliver the proposed project.

 - Music creators cannot be part of the commissioning organisation, but may be part of the performing ensemble selected to be part of the project

 - There must be a minimum of three live performances between the decision date and the end of the following calendar year, reaching audiences in at least three UK/Ireland regions.

 - Recordings and digital activity are eligible for support but cannot form the majority of the funding request.
 All Beyond Borders projects are expected to have a significant element of live activity.

 - We expect music to be the focus of the commission, but cross-artform collaborations are encouraged.

 - Although Beyond Borders funding is available to support performances in the UK/Ireland, the premiere of the work does not have to be in the UK/Ireland.